 The kitting process is very simple and requires assembling any number of products and assigning them a single SKU in your system for sale.
 This requires only a few steps.

-- Assign this new bundle a unique SKU in your system.
+- Assign this new bundle a unique SKU number in your system.
 Though individual products, once bundled they represent a single sellable product.
-Your inventory system should track this so you have better insight into sales trends and a proper inventory count.
+Your inventory system should track this so you have better insight into sales trends and proper physical counts of inventory.

 - Assemble the items.
 All items in the kit need to be relocated in your warehouse so that they can easily be bundled by your team.
 This increases efficiency and saves time and money.